megawattka/kover/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/megawattka/kover)
 ![MongoDB](https://img.shields.io/badge/MongoDB-6.0+-green)

-**Kover** is a model-orientied strict typed mongodb driver supporting local mongod and replica sets.
+**Kover** is a model-orientied strictly typed mongodb driver supporting local mongod, replica sets and remote atlases.
 Battle tests are still required*<br>
 this library was inspired by <a href=https://github.com/sakal/aiomongo>this project</a> i like it very much.
 Though its 8 years old.
 Kover is linted by Ruff and supports pyright strict type checking mode.